badstyle319/HelloLotto/README.md

 1. Crawl function works only if the .net framework were greater or equal to 4.5.

-2. Validation relative feature were not implemented yet, just replace them from website.
+2. Validation relative feature were not implemented yet, just replace them with the string from lotto website.